mdn/content/files/en-us/web/css/ray/index.md

 - `box1` gets initially positioned such that its anchor point (at the center) is at the offset starting position (top-left corner). `box1` is also rotated to orient it towards the `0deg` angle of the ray.
 This will now be the starting point of the path.
 You can observe the change in position and rotation of the box by comparing it to the faded `original` box in the background.
 - The anchor point of `box2` is changed to the top-left corner (`0px 0px`) using the `anchor-position` property, and as a result, the element's anchor point and the offset starting position coincide.
 The ray angle is applied to the element at this starting point, the top-left corner.
 The box is rotated to match the `0deg` angle along y-axis and pointing up.
 - With other settings the same as in `box2`, a greater positive angle of `150deg` is applied on `box3`.
 Starting from the top-left corner, the box is rotated in a clockwise direction to reach the specified angle.
-- If you do not want an element to constantly rotate in the direction of the path, you can apply a fixed rotation, such as `offset-rotate: 0deg`, to the element; the element will remain rotated at this specific angle all along the ray's path.
-This is shown in `box4`, where the ray path will be at `150deg`, but the box orientation will not change along the path.
+- `box3` and `box4` have the same `offset-path` and `offset-anchor` values.
+In `box4`, a fixed rotation of `offset-rotate: 0deg` is applied to the element.
+As a result, the element will remain rotated at this specific angle all along the ray's path and prevents the element from rotating in the direction of the path.
+Notice in `box4` that the ray path is at `150deg`, but the box orientation will not change along the path.

 ### Animating an element along the ray